Skip to content

 Sitting & Iliacus Muscle Pain

-Iliacus muscle pain is most commonly felt in the low back, but Iliacus pain can also manifest at the upper thigh [1].
-The bright red in the image below details where the Iliacus (and Psoas) muscle refers pain on the body.
+Iliacus muscle pain is most commonly felt in the lower back, but Iliacus pain can also express in the upper thigh [1].
+The bright red in the image below details where the Iliacus (and Psoas) muscle causes pain on the body.
 The image only shows pain caused by one Iliacus muscle, but generally both Iliacus muscles are tight together and cause pain on both sides.

 Iliacus Muscle Pain Chart